CSCfi/csc-user-guide/docs/apps/julia.md

 ```

 Afterward, you can safely remove the default depot directory using `rm -r $HOME/.julia`.
-You can read more about depot path in the [documentation](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH).
+You can read more about the depot path in the [documentation](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH).

 ### Running Julia batch jobs on CSC clusters